American creation myth

 The ending is left open, deliberately, I am sure.
 Does he survive the final revenge ordeal?
 I take comfort in history: Glass lived another ten years and died in 1833.

-Visually the movie is superb, shot by Emmanuel Lubezki, much-nominated for Oscars (understandably so, judging by this picture) in Tierra del Fuego, Alberta and Arizona locations in a washed-out blue & white, as close to monochrome as a color film can get.
+Visually the movie is superb, shot by Emmanuel Lubezki, much-nominated for Oscars (understandably so, judging by this picture) in Tierra del Fuego, Alberta and Arizona locations in a washed-out blue & white, like William A Wellman's Track of the Cat as close to monochrome as a color film can get.
 I also liked the somber and tragic music by Carsten Nicolai and Ryûichi Sakamoto.